hcs0/hannahsuarez.github.io/about.md

 points at this online game.
 I learnt how to code by looking at a website's source code in my teens using Notepad.
 I learn by doing ie homelab/VM setup (ie Kali on VM and Kali Nethunter on Android, various Linux OS' on live USB etc).
+Right now, I am learning in a structured way on the following topics:
+1. Mastering AI Agents with OpenAI Agents SDK, CrewAI, LangGraph, AutoGen and MCP, 2.
+Build and deploy 8 LLM apps, mastering Generative AI, RAG, LoRA and AI Agents and 3.
+Deploy AI to AWS, GCP, Azure, Vercel with MLOps, Bedrock, SageMaker, RAG, Agents, MCP

-On a personal note, I enjoy traveling and living outside of my home country of Australia as a digital nomad.
-I am currently living and traveling in and around Europe.
-I am based in Dubai.
-I have previously lived in Paris, Dublin, Vancouver, Toronto, London, Berlin and Brisbane.
+I enjoy traveling and living outside of my home country of Australia as a digital nomad.
+I am currently splitting my time between Dubai, UAE and Italy.
+But, I enjoy travelling around the world and I have previously lived in Paris, Dublin, Vancouver, Toronto, London, Berlin and Brisbane!
+For sports, I'm into tennis, golf (just started learning) and the occassional hike.
+Since I used to work in the arts and creative industries, I also love to try to spend more time going to art fairs and learning more about arts, culture and architecture.

 > Content in this site does not represent any of my professional affiliations.